 It’s the data!
 It doesn’t add up, it doesn’t say what I mean!
 What can I do next, who can I ask?

-Look out for Henry, he’s brilliant but he is a terrible narcissist, I bet he’s psychopath – he tells such lies!
+Look out for Henry, he’s brilliant but he is a terrible narcissist, I bet he’s a psychopath – he tells such lies!
 But he’s so convincing nobody challenges him.

 Just because I am not computer literate doesn’t mean I’m a dummy – why am I still here, they treat me like a cabbage.